Tloru/CommaSpeedChallenge/README.md

 - The model is not temporal, the only temporal information is encoded in the subtracted image.
 - The model is not that big, and under fits the data.
   This is because I'm training it on an old MacBook Air, and so yeah.
-- I'm normalizing the input images, but haven't gotten around to normalizing the output ones.
+- I'm normalizing the input images, but haven't gotten around to normalizing the output speeds.

 How I will fix some of these issues: